Why rent through us?

 Once settled on a particular property you wish to rent, we will ask you to complete a written application form.
 The planned commencement date shall also be determined.

-At the point you submit your application, a fee is payable to cover the administration / referencing cost, including the preparation of the tenancy documentation and cost of credit references.
-The fee is non-refundable if you fail or withdraw the application.
+At the point you submit your application a holding deposit, equal to a weeks rent, is payable to secure the property.
+Once completion of the references and credit checks have been obtained, the tenancy documentation will be prepared.
+The holding deposit is non-refundable if you fail or withdraw the application.

 As part of the application, we will endeavour (with your permission) to obtain written references to support the information you provide.
 This will usually mean contacting your employer, current or previous landlord and someone to give you a character reference.
 We will also carry out a credit search, using an independent referencing company.